 - Stand behind the person and cradle their head against your body to hold them steady while you are brushing and flossing their teeth.

 - *Floss their teeth and under any bridges (see Tip below).
+A floss holder can make it easier to do

 - Using a soft bristle toothbrush (or an electric toothbrush, which is my personal recommendation), gently brush all tooth surfaces – the outside, inside, and chewing surface of each tooth.